June 6, 2017 - Registration begins at 1:00 PM.

-Overview of Installment Agreements (Patti Logan, EA, Jackie Rollins, EA and Gene Moren, EA) - The majority of collection cases are resolved with an installment agreement so we will focus on which agreement to chose and why.
-Patti will discuss the various types of installment agreements and then Jackie and Gene will both work a collection case explaining why they chose their particular resolution.
+Overview of Installment Agreements (Patti Logan, EA, and Jackie Rollins, EA) - The majority of collection cases are resolved with an installment agreement so we will focus on which agreement to chose and why.
+Patti will discuss the various types of installment agreements and then Jackie will work a collection case explaining why they chose their particular resolution.
 Unfortunately, one of the most difficult issues when dealing with a collection case is the many types of resolutions.
-Let Jackie and Gene, both former Revenue Officers, explain their choices.
+Let Jackie, a former Revenue Officer, explain her choices.

 Appeals Updates (Larry Jones, Gina Smith, Jeanette Ingram, Trenda Hackett and Patti Logan) - Appeals is planning on making some significant changes to their program.
 Larry Jones, an attorney in private practice, and Gina Smith and Jeanette Ingram both from Dallas Appeals will present the changes and discuss how we can best navigate the Appeals process.

 Cost Segregation – Overview and Recent Updates (Eddie Price, CCSP ) - This presentation will explain what cost segregation is, how taxpayers benefit from it, and how it has changed over the years.
 It will identify tax issues that should be considered in conjunction with cost segregation studies.
 It will introduce the potential impact of cost segregation on estate planning.
 It will highlight the how the PATH Act of 2015 has affected cost segregation.
 It will also discuss certain cost segregation opportunities related to the tangible property regulations and disposition regulations.